 Jake Gyllenhaal delivers another fascinating character portrait as he looks for stories on the streets of LA in the dark drama NIGHTCRAWLER.

-Having penned the likes of sports-gambling drama Two for the Money with Al Pacino and Matthew McConaughey, near future robot action piece Real Steel with Hugh Jackman and the latest instalment in the brilliant Bourne series, The Bourne Legacy, Gilroy moves behind the camera to give us what looks like a darkly brilliant, LA-set drama about this singular young man and his journey into the world of freelance crime journalism.
+Having penned the likes of sports-gambling drama Two for the Money with Al Pacino and Matthew McConaughey, near-future robot action piece Real Steel with Hugh Jackman and the latest instalment in the brilliant Bourne series The Bourne Legacy, Gilroy moves behind the camera to give us what looks like a dark and brilliant LA-set drama about this singular young man and his journey into the world of freelance crime journalism.

 “My motto is – if you wanna win the lottery, you have to make the money to buy a ticket.”

-Take a look at the trailer and you’ll see what I mean.
+Take a first look and you’ll see what I mean…